Plutonomicon/plutarch-plutus/docs/TRICKS.md

 We've discussed how a Haskell level function that operates on Plutarch level terms needs to [be careful](#dont-duplicate-work) about [work duplication](./CONCEPTS.md#plet-to-avoid-work-duplication).
 Related to this point, it's good practice to design your Haskell level functions so that _it takes responsibility_ for evaluation.

 The user of your Haskell level function doesn't know how many times it uses the argument it has been passed!
 If it uses the argument multiple times without `plet`ing it - there's duplicate work!
-There's 2 solutions to this-
+There's 2 solutions to this:

 - The user `plet`s the argument before passing it to the Haskell level function.
 - The Haskell level function takes responsibility of its argument and `plet`s it itself.